PVC Pig Waterer DIY

 I did the same thing on the inside of the pipe- just to be certain.
 This is what the other end of the water valve looks like.
 As you can see, there are threads and a screen to keep debris out of the water valve.

 Whereas the plumbers putty was labeled as completely harmless, the cement was plastered with warnings.
 One of the warnings was not to breath the fumes.
 I find it sad that that warning had to be printed.
 The fumes are awful and it was obvious that I should not stand too close.
-The lid has a little ball on it for spreading.
+The lid of the cement has a little ball on it for spreading.
 Generously spread the cement on the pipe all the way around.